How Does the Instagram Algorithm Work in 2023?

 While Reels can be up to 90 seconds, many don’t need to be.
 Social media video posts that are as short as 3 seconds long have success across different platforms.
 Use the time you need to effectively tell your story, but don’t use more time than necessary.

-According to Hootsuite, the ideal length for an Instagram video is 15 seconds.
-But, this number won’t work for every business—you’ll want to test videos of different lengths to find what works best for your audience.
+According to Hootsuite, the ideal length for an Instagram Reel is 15 seconds.
+But this number won’t work for every business — you’ll want to test video content to find what works best for your audience.

 Tip #5: Use Humor

-Many people are on social media for entertainment, so try to find an enjoyable way to share your message.
-Plus, funny video content is more likely to be shared between friends, family, and peers, increasing your chances of more brand awareness.
+In the words of Cosmo Brown, “Make ‘em laugh.”
+Many people are on social media for entertainment, so getting your message across depends on making it an enjoyable watch.
+Plus, funny video content is more likely to be shared between friends, family, and peers, increasing your chances of even more brand awareness.

 Tip #6: Post Authentic Content

-User-generated content (UGC) or content that feels user-generated is a way to create an immediate connection with your audience and help build trust.
+User-generated content (UGC) — or content that at least feels user-generated — can create an immediate connection with your audience and build trust.
 Since social media algorithms promote content between users already engaged with one another, you’ll want to use this opportunity to connect with as many users as possible.

 Tip #7: Natively Share Content